 How risky is the Earthmoving Machine Rental supply chain?

-Supply chain risk in the earthmoving machine rental market is moderate.
+The supply chain risk in the earthmoving machine rental market is moderate.
 Goods that rental companies purchase include construction machinery, electrical equipment and various small parts like screws, nuts and bolts.
-Moderate supply chain risk largely stems from construction machinery dealers because these dealers hold significant sway over machine rental service...
+Moderate supply chain risk largely stems from construction machinery dealers because these dealers hold significant sway over machine rental...
 Subscribe to learn more.